 Thankfully this was Joe and our guides.
 One of them was badly injured and struggling to walk whilst dragging one leg behind him.

 I then saw what I had been fearing, the bears were in hot pursuit.
-I can honestly say our guides saved our lives.
+I can honestly say that at this point our guides saved our lives.

 They both turned back towards the bears and fought them again, despite the injury one guide was already carrying.
 Miraculously after a time the bears began to retreat and we hastily moved on.